johnsonjo4531/mongoose-relay-paginate/mongoose-relay-paginate/docs/API/relayPaginate.md

 console.log(result.nodes); // Will be an array of Jill and then Phill's object
 ```

-Generally you would want the cursor (represented by the return of your `toCursor`, and the before and after options) to match whatever you are sorting by.
+Generally you would want the cursor (represented by the `cursorKeys` prop, and the before and after options) to match whatever you are sorting by.